offendingcommit/valdris/Economics & Trade/Guild Economics.md

 - Additional years of study for Architect technology integration
 - Safety training for working with incompletely understood systems
 - Theoretical education in pre-Silence history and technology
-- Collaboration training for working with [[Factions & Organizations/Tinker-Priests]] and scholars
+- Collaboration training for working with [Tinker-Priests](Tinker-Priests.md) and scholars

 **Specialized Skills**:
 - **Device Operation**: Safe and effective use of Architect tools and systems